Track E-commerce Events on Shopify

 window.dataLayer.push({

-event: 'view_item_list',
+event: "view_item_list",

 ecommerce: {

-item_list_id: entries[0].target.closest('div[data-collection-type="featured_collection"]').getAttribute('data-collection-type'), // entries is an object
+.getAttribute("data-collection-type"), // entries is an object

-item_list_name: entries[0].target.closest('div[data-collection-type="featured_collection"]').getAttribute('data-list-name'),
+item_list_name: entries[0].target

-items: observedProductsArray
+items: observedProductsArray,

 });